 4. Constant turnover

 At most, you can expect students to stay for three or four years since they’ll move out of their college towns after graduating.
-This can increase the costs associated with finding new residents and marketing your apartments.
+This can increase the costs of finding new residents and marketing your apartments.

 Be sure to communicate with your student residents well before their leases expire.
 Some students may surprise you by staying and renewing their leases.
-Just ensure they’re made aware of any rent increases well in advance of renewing their leases.
-But if they’re leaving, you’ll have this information in a timely fashion, ensuring a smooth transition when renting to new residents.
+Just ensure they’re aware of any rent increases well before renewing their leases.
+But if they’re leaving, you’ll have this information promptly, ensuring a smooth transition when renting to new residents.

 Takeaways